 To reach the beach, follow the rocky trail down from the lookout.
 It’s steep and crumbly, but the reward is worth the careful footing: turquoise water, golden sand, and cliffs that make you feel like you’ve stepped inside a postcard.

-On super calm summer days, the water is gentle enough for confident swimmers.
-Little ones can explore the intertidal area counting tiny fish as they dart between rocks.
-There’s also a small cave if you’re feeling exploratory—but skip it when the surf’s up.
+On calm summer days the water inside the cove is gentle enough for confident swimmers and the intertidal area is good for small kids counting fish between the rocks.
+There’s a small cave at the back of the cove worth exploring when conditions are calm.
+Skip it when the surf is up.

-You can feel the rumble before you see it—waves rush into a lava tube and blast skyward in a fine mist of sea spray.
-It’s dramatic, free, and more punctual than most tour guides.
+The blowhole is worth stopping for before or after the beach.
+Best viewed from the parking lot lookout.
+You can feel the rumble before you see it as waves rush into a lava tube and blast skyward in a fine mist.
+It’s dramatic, free, and reliably entertaining for kids.

 Family-Friendly Eats Near Halona Beach Cove